June 2, 2022

 - Delete temporary files, including files used for software iInstall the SSH server nstallation.

 - System restore can be disabled.
 You can use VMware snapshots instead of the Windows system restore functionality.
-If you want to back up your VMs for robust data protection, you can use NAKIVO Backup & Replication.
+Use NAKIVO software to back up your VMs for robust data protection.

 You can carry out a deeper cleanup of your guest OS to optimize VM performance depending on your demands.